Cevdet Sidal

 Battle of Kunu-ri

-Cevdet Sidal described intimate details from the Battle of Kunu-ri.
-This battle was the first engagement on foreign soil for Turkish fighters since World War I. He provided details about being surrounded and the heavy losses to the enemy.
-He also described how there were enemy war planes used in the battle.
-He nearly lost his life in this battle as the position he was at was fired upon just after he was pulled behind a jeep by a friend.
+Cevdet Sidal shares intimate details from the Battle of Kunu-ri, the first foreign soil engagement for Turkish fighters since World War I. He describes being surrounded and suffering heavy losses to the enemy.
+Additionally, he recounts the presence of enemy warplanes in the battle.
+He narrowly escaped death when a friend pulled him behind a jeep just before their position was fired upon.

 Share YouTube: